Microsoft Teams

 - Action button — Open in Vygl deep link.

 CVE Watch alerts use the same card pattern, scoped to the affected dependency.
+AI verdict gating decides whether a card is sent for verified-only filters; the verdict isn’t rendered inline in the card body today.

 Async delivery